CumulusNetworks/docs/content/cumulus-netq-restruct/Switch-Lifecycle-Management/Image-Management.md

 ### Export Images

-You can export the image listings for reference.
+You can export the image listings in the NetQ UI for reference.

 To export image listings: